MLHale/Gazepoint2Json/README.md

 The example code issues a GET POST request using the requests library every time a sample is recorded by PyOpenGaze and the Gazepoint open API.

 ## License
-Gazepoint2Json - time-synchronously integrates eye tracker data collected from a Gazepoint GP3 with an experimentation platform API, such as the Cybertrust phishing research platform.
+Gazepoint2Json - coverts and time-synchronously integrates eye tracker data collected from a Gazepoint GP3 with a JSON-based experimentation platform API, such as the Cybertrust phishing research platform.

 Copyright (C) 2017 Dr. Matthew L. Hale, unless otherwise indicated.

 This program is free software: you can redistribute it and/or modify